open-formulieren/open-forms/docs/developers/backend/core/variables.rst

 ============================

-Accessing the values stored in the ``SubmissionValueVariables`` should be done through the ``SubmissionValueVariablesState``.
+Accessing the values stored in the ``SubmissionValueVariables`` should be done through the :class:`openforms.submissions.models.SubmissionValueVariablesState`.
 There is a single method (``SubmissionValueVariablesState.get_data()``, see below) which collects all submission value variables of the corresponding submission, and converts them to native Python types.
 This means that submitted data for date, time, and datetime components will be converted to ``date``, ``time``, and ``datetime`` objects respectively.
 It allows us to easily perform operations (comparison, relative deltas, etc.) on the values of these components, without having to deal with on-the-fly conversions from (ISO) strings to time-related objects.
+The state can be fetched from a :class:`openforms.submissions.models.Submission` instance using ``Submission.variables_state``.

 Note that the data is still stored as JSON in the database, and also exits our Python-type domain once we serialize back for API responses.